NewFrontDoor/newfrontdoor.org/src/content/sparkleshare.md

 The first is space.
 With commercial solutions, eventually you’ll need more space, and more space carries a cost.
-With Sparkleshare, the limit of storage is the limit of space that Vision 100 IT has on it’s servers
+With Sparkleshare, the limit of storage is the limit of space that New Front Door has on it’s servers
 - which are expandable as space is needed.
 The short of it is that extra space requirements don’t cost you anything.